apache/airflow-site/landing-pages/site/content/en/docs/_index.md

 ### Suspended providers

-Those providers are currently suspended from releases and we are not actively testing their compatibility with latest Airflow releases.
-You can still use released versions of those providers if you need to and in case the reason for suspension is resolved, the provider might be resumed by a PR of a community member who will resolve the suspention reason.
-It the provider is suspended for some time, the community might make decision about removing it.
+These providers are currently suspended from releases and we are not actively testing their compatibility with latest Airflow releases.
+You can still use the released versions of these providers if you need to and in case the reason for suspension is resolved, the provider might be resumed by a PR of a community member who will resolve the suspension reason.
+It the provider is suspended for quite some time, the community might make a decision about removing it.

 More about the suspension/resuming process can be found in the